IBM/charts/repo/ibm-helm/ibm-sccm.md

   As team admin the namespace scoped pre-install script is located at:
   - pre-install/namespaceAdministration/createSecurityNamespacePrereqs.sh

+### Installing a PodDisruptionBudget

+* defaultPodDisruptionBudget.enabled - If true, It will create a pod disruption budget for IBM Sterling Control Center Monitor pods.
+* defaultPodDisruptionBudget.minAvailable - It will specify Minimum number / percentage of pods that should remain scheduled for IBM Sterling Control Center Monitor pod.

 ## Network Policy
 For Certified Container deployments, few default network policies are created out of the box as per mandatory security guidelines.
 By default all ingress and egress traffic are denied with few additional policies to allow communication within cluster and on ports configured in the helm charts configuration.
 Additionally custom ingress and egress policies can be configured in values yaml to allow traffic from and to specific external service endpoints.